jyablonski/doqs/src/content/docs/guides/database_user_permissions.md

 ## Setup

 Terraform is used to manage infrastructure as code (IaC).
-By leveraging the Postgres provider, we can declaratively provision and manage Postgres resources, including databases, schemas, and roles.
+By leveraging the Postgres provider, Postgres resources can be declaratively provisioned and managed, including databases, schemas, and roles.

 ### Custom Terraform Modules